top of page

 Everything in me might have wanted to push the opportunity away.
 But as artists, this kind of exposure - good or bad - is hard to say no to.

-I don’t usually paint cityscapes and so I approached it through the lens that feels most natural to me.
-My documentary work in landscapes at the frontline of climate change has made me attentive to weather, scale and atmosphere as narrative forces in their own right.
-Early on that day, the city felt small and insubstantial beside the weight of the sky and the movement of the river, so I allowed the painting to reflect that imbalance.
-The emphasis on mood over description, and on nature over architecture, is deliberate.
+I don’t usually paint cityscapes, so I approached it through the lens that feels most natural to me.
+Early that day, the city felt small and insubstantial beside the weight of the sky and the movement of the river, so I allowed the painting to reflect that imbalance, emphasising mood over description, and nature over architecture.

-Speaking to Eva and Kathleen on camera was genuinely reassuring - both calm, generous and knowledgeable, exactly the energy you need in that situation.
+Speaking to judges Eva and Kathleen on camera was genuinely reassuring - both calm, generous and knowledgeable, exactly the energy you need in that situation.
+It was fascinating to hear back what they said about my work during their deliberations:

 Above is the piece I produced on the day - I'd love to know your thoughts!